siddharthaxroy/test/content/communicate/index.md

 - [ ]	Have I sufficiently used tables/graphs/schematics/figures/photos to both decrease the length of my article and illustrate my point better?
 - [ ]	Can journalists directly find and quote my conclusions?
 #### Credits:
-- [ ]	Have I credited all relevant parties, esp. citizen/activist partners, university collaborators, and student/undergraduate helpers in sampling/experiment/analysis adequately?
+- [ ]	Have I adequately credited all relevant parties, esp. citizen/activist partners, university collaborators, and student/undergraduate helpers in sampling/experiment/analysis?
 #### Doubts:
 - [ ]	Do I still have reservations about this press release?
 If so, send your PI an email before pressing ‘Publish.’
 #### PI Approval: